3demax/Staples/README.md

         ...
     }

-If you include the `.django` extension in your Django templates, it will get removed, so the secondary extension should be the desired extension of the output. e.g. `index.html.django` or `index.django.html` become `index.html` and `sitemap.xml.django` or `sitemap.django.xml` become `sitemap.xml`
+If you include the `.django` extension in your Django templates, it will get removed, so the secondary extension should be the desired extension of the output. e.g. `index.html.django` or `index.django.html` become `index.html` and `sitemap.xml.django` or `sitemap.django.xml` become `sitemap.xml`.

 ### Markdown Processor